• Login

 • Thumbnail

-International Blue Whiting Spawning Stock Survey (IBWSS) Spring 2015
+International Blue Whiting Spawning Stock Survey (IBWSS) Spring 2014

-Marine Institute; Institute for Marine Resources & Ecosystem Studies; Institute of Marine Research; PINRO; Faroe Marine Research Institute; Marine Scotland Marine Laboratory; Johann Heinrich von Thünen-Institut; Danish Institute for Fisheries Research; Birdwatch Ireland; Irish Whale and Dolphin Group (Marine Institute, 2015)
+Marine Institute; Institute for Marine Resources & Ecosystem Studies; Institute of Marine Research; PINRO; Faroe Marine Research Institute; Marine Scotland Marine Laboratory; Johann Heinrich von Thünen-Institut; Danish Institute for Fisheries Research; Birdwatch Ireland; Irish Parks and Wildlife Service (Marine Institute, 2014)

 Coordination of the survey was initiated in the meeting of the Working Group on International Pelagic Surveys (WGIPS) and continued by correspondence until the start of the survey.
 During the survey, updates on vessel positions and trawl activities were collated by the survey coordinator and distributed to the participants twice daily.
 The survey design used and described in ICES (2014) allowed for a flexible setup of transects and good coverage of the spawning aggregations.
-Considering weather conditions were by no means optimal during the survey period, good quality coverage of the stock was achieved.
+Due to acceptable - good weather conditions throughout the survey period, the survey resulted in a high quality coverage of the stock.
 Transects of all vessels were consistent in spatial coverage and timing, delivering full coverage of the respective distribution areas within 14 days.

 • Thumbnail

-International Blue Whiting Spawning Stock Survey (IBWSS) Spring 2019
+International Blue Whiting Spawning Stock Survey (IBWSS) Spring 2017

-Marine Institute; Wageningen Marine Research; Institute of Marine Research; PINRO; Faroe Marine Research Institute; Marine Scotland Marine Laboratory; Johann Heinrich von Thünen-Institut; Danish Institute for Fisheries Research; Spanish Institute of Oceanography (Marine Institute, 2019)
+Marine Institute; Wageningen Marine Research; Institute of Marine Research; PINRO; Faroe Marine Research Institute; Marine Scotland Marine Laboratory; Johann Heinrich von Thünen-Institut; Danish Institute for Fisheries Research; BirdWatch Ireland; Irish Whale and Dolphin Group; et al. (Marine Institute, 2017)

-Coordination of the survey was initiated at the meeting of the Working Group on International Pelagic Surveys (WGIPS) in January 2019 and continued by correspondence until the start of the survey.
-During the survey effort was refined and adjusted by the survey coordinator (Norway) using real time observations.
-The survey design was based on methods described in ICES Manual for International Pelagic Surveys (ICES, 2015).
+Coordination of the survey was initiated in the meeting of the Working Group on International Pelagic Surveys (WGIPS) and continued by correspondence until the start of the survey.
+During the survey effort was refined and adjusted by the coordinator based on real time observations.
+The survey design applied followed methods described in ICES Survey design Manual (2015) and allowed for a flexible transect design and comprehensive coverage of the spawning aggregations.
 Overall weather conditions were mixed with periods of poor and good weather.
-All vessels experienced some downtime due to poor weather conditions.
-The entire survey was completed in 26 days, above the 21-day target threshold.
-However, the survey start was delayed by almost one week compared to 2018 and included additional effort by the Spanish survey in the Porcupine Sea bight.
+All vessels, with the exception of Kings Bay experienced some downtime due to conditions with the Faroes experiencing the most prolonged period of bad weather at the end of the survey period.
+The entire survey was undertaken within 20 days and below the 21 day target threshold.
+The bulk of the survey was temporally consistent with the exception of one transect in the southern Rockall Trough.

 • Thumbnail

-International Blue Whiting Spawning Stock Survey (IBWSS) Spring 2018
+International Blue Whiting Spawning Stock Survey (IBWSS) Spring 2013

-Marine Institute; Wageningen Marine Research; Institute of Marine Research; PINRO; Faroese Marine Research Institute; Marine Scotland Marine Laboratory; Johann Heinrich von Thünen-Institut; Danish Institute for Fisheries Research; Galway/Mayo Institute of technology; Irish Parks and Wildlife Service (Marine Institute, 2018)
+Marine Institute; Institute for Marine Resources & Ecosystem Studies; Institute of Marine Research; PINRO; Faroe Marine Research Institute; Marine Scotland Marine Laboratory; Johann Heinrich von Thünen-Institut; Danish Institute for Fisheries Research; Irish Whale and Dolphin Group; Galway and Mayo Institute of Technology (Marine Institute, 2013)

-DSpace software (copyright © 2002 - 2021) DuraSpace
+DSpace software (copyright © 2002 - 2025) DuraSpace

-Quick Guide | Contact Us | MI Privacy Policy
+Quick Guide | Contact Us

 Open Repository is a service operated by